anonymousaaai123/Tracking-SPT/Readme.md

-# Shift-view Prompt Tuning: A Novel Training Pipeline for Visual Tracking
+# Adapting Visual Trackers to Dynamic View Transitions with Shift-view Prompt Tuning
 # Abstract
-Most SOTA visual trackers are constant-view trackers, $i.e.$,they are designed for tracking scenarios collected from fixed-view cameras.
-However, when they are applied to shift-view tracking scenarios, their effectiveness is limited, primarily due to the significant differences between the two scenarios, particularly in terms of target scale variations and environmental complexity variations.
-This limitation stems from the conventional offline training approaches, which solely collect constant-view data to train existing visual trackers, making them difficult to adapt for shift-view tracking scenarios.
-Thus, we propose a novel training approach called Shift-view Prompt Tuning, which introduces shift-view prompts that adapt trackers to shift-view tracking scenarios in a cost-effective way.
-Our method consists of two components: the View Prompt Selector (VPS) and the Prompt Synthesizer (PS).
-The VPS generates powerful shift-view prompts from existing different view candidate datasets by leveraging invariant target semantic information across different view data.
-The PS synthesizes shift-view tokens using shift-view prompts, facilitating trackers’ adaptability for shift-view tracking scenarios.
-Extensive experiments on different tracking datasets demonstrate our proposed method’s effectiveness, efficiency, and strong generalization capabilities.
+Visual tracking is essential for intelligent transportation systems and autonomous driving.
+However, most conventional state-of-the-art visual trackers are designed for constant-view scenarios with fixed camera viewpoints, and they only achieve satisfactory performance under stable visual features scenarios.
+In reality, visual tracking often encounters shift-view scenarios, where cameras' dynamic view transitions between ground and aerial views.
+These shifts lead to large variations in target scale and environmental complexity, resulting in inconsistent visual feature that ultimately degrade the robustness of conventional  visual trackers.
+Although developing a dedicated tracker for such shift-view scenarios is possible, it requires  expensive temporal and computational costs.
+To address this challenge, we propose Shift-view Prompt Tuning, a cost-efficient method that enables conventional trackers to handle dynamic view transitions.
+We use sample pairs from different view datasets as prompts to guide the tracker’s adaptation.
+By embedding distinctive visual information from these prompts into training samples, we help the tracker learn about dynamic view transitions without requiring it to be relearned from scratch.
+This approach seamlessly transforms any constant-view trackers into shift-view trackers.
+Our extensive experiments on 14 datasets with 3 different view types show that our approach significantly enhances tracking performance.
+This advancement extends the application scope of current trackers and offers a robust solution for multi-view traffic monitoring and vehicle tracking in intelligent transportation systems.
+The code will be available at \href{https://github.com/anonymous-SPT}{here}.
 #  Methodology

 <p align="center">